Summer Programs for High School Students Who Learn Differently

 Enrollment: 25 students

 Financial aid is available for the Summer High School Program at Landmark College and at Saint Vincent College.
 Partial and full scholarships are available and are based primarily on financial need.
 Awards range up to the full cost of the program.
 Private educational loans are also an option.

 More About the Summer High School Program

-The High School Program is all about engagement with serious academic work, writing, learning strategies for success in high school.
+The Summer High School Program is about engaging with serious academic work, writing, and learning strategies for success in high school.

 We know that not everyone learns in the same way.
 Our experience with young people who learn differently suggests that a sense of self and a good insight into one's individual learning style can make a big difference in outcomes at school.

-No short summer program can possibly solve all the problems students with learning differences encounter.
-But over the past dozen years, our summer program has given participants a taste of college and an opportunity to join a learning community in which all the members are dedicated to academic achievement, mutual respect and personal change and growth.
+For more than 10 years, our Summer High School Program has given participants a taste of college and an opportunity to join a learning community in which all the members are dedicated to academic achievement, mutual respect, and personal change and growth.
 We offer a learning environment where students—and teachers—understand and share these values.